WaveBlocks/WaveBlocksND/_sources/manual/ch5_extending_waveblocks.txt

 This potential has two energy levels and is given by a :math:`2 \times 2` matrix.
 The matrix is constructed as two nested `Python` lists.
 Each entry is a single string as above.
-Note also that this potential does not specify a default for ``delta``, you have to assign a scalar float value to a variable called ``delta`` in the simulation configuration.
+Note also, that this potential does not specify a default for ``delta``, you have to assign a scalar float value to a variable called ``delta`` in the simulation configuration file.
 You may specify potentials with as many energy levels as you like.

 A final word on the strings representing formulas and parameter values: any string that `only` consists of a numerical constant my be replaced by a float.